 - stirring 1 tablespoon of hot pasta water into the pesto and letting it sit for a few minutes before serving, to melt the cheeses.

 Pesto should be spooned into a bowl or jar with a thin layer of olive oil placed on top, covered and refrigerated.
+It will last for around 2 weeks.
 It can also be frozen (see below).

 While refrigerated pesto will last for up to 2 weeks, I think its flavor is best within a week.
 Make sure to put a thin layer of olive oil directly on top of the pesto and store it in an airtight container.